pawarsanket/Assignment7-Hierarchical_Clustering-Crime/README.md

 # Assignment7-Hierarchical_Clustering-Crime

-Perform Clustering(Hierarchical, Kmeans &amp; DBSCAN) for the crime data and identify the number of clusters formed and draw inferences.
+Perform Clustering(Hierarchical) for the crime data and identify the number of clusters formed and draw inferences.

 Data Description: